alanjoseph77/TechStoreZ---E-commerce-Website/README.md

 This project is open source and available under the [MIT License](LICENSE).

-**TechStore** - Your trusted destination for quality technology products at great prices.
+**TechStoreZ** - Your trusted destination for quality technology products at great prices.

 Built with ❤️ for modern e-commerce experiences.